The Maltese legislator has published a number of legal notices over the last few months within the employment sphere.

 However, Maltese law also establishes various rights and limitations which apply to specific sectors/industries.
 These sector-specific rules are regulated by means of several sector-specific Wage Regulation Orders (WROs).
 Typically, these WROs would regulate minimum wages, overtime rates, special allowances and leave entitlements.

-One such industry is the wholesale and retail industry, regulated by the Wholesale and Retail Trades Wages Council Wage Regulation Order, Subsidiary Legislation 452.63.
+One such industry is the wholesale and retail industry, regulated by the Wholesale and Retail Trades Wages Council Wage Regulation Order, SL 452.63.
 This applies to wholesale merchants, distributors, importers, exporters, commission agents, wholesale and marketing co-operatives, retailers, lending libraries, auctioneers, hairdressers, consumers’ co-operatives and photographic studios, but excludes shops run under the management of a hotel or club (in respect of which, a separate WRO applies).

-Sector-specific WROs exist for public transport; cinemas and theatres; printing and publishing; construction; allied industry; private schools; woodworks; hotels and clubs; the beverage industry; food manufacturing; hire of cars; laundry; tobacco industry; seafaring; agriculture; jewellery; clay and glass; travel insurance; plastic; paper and electronics; domestic services; the canning industry; hospitals and clinics.
+Sector-specific WROs exist for public transport; cinemas and theatres; printing and publishing; construction; allied industry; private schools; woodworks; hotels and clubs; the beverage industry; food manufacturing; hire of cars; laundry; tobacco industry; seafaring; agriculture; jewellery; clay and glass; travel insurance; plastic; paper and electronics; domestic services; the canning industry; and hospitals and clinics.
 Each WRO will define the sector to which it applies in more detail.

 A Professional Offices Wages Wage Regulation Order applies to offices and establishments of architects, engineers, legal advisers, notaries, accountants, auditors, bookkeepers, trade unions, consultants in branches of engineering, architecture, law and accounting, research and scientific establishments (except labs in private hospitals and market research units and advertising agencies).